 Having said all that, we still recognize that our gathering for worship is in the house of the Holy, Creator God.
 This makes it a very appropriate, though not required, practice for individuals to want to "dress for the occasion".
 Whatever decision you are moved to make just know that you will be welcome and loved here.

 There are a handful of variables that cause the length of our services to vary.
 When there is no communion and no other special events services may go 45-50 minutes.
 A regular communion service may go 60-70 minutes.
-The pastors do their very best to foster a worship environment in which we are both partaking of all the gifts that God has to offer in a non-rushed, comfortable manner and also respectful of people's valuable time.
+The pastor does his very best to foster a worship environment in which we are both partaking of all the gifts that God has to offer in a non-rushed, comfortable manner and also respectful of people's valuable time.

 We love children to be in worship!
 The Pastor regularly tells young parents to bring the children into the service.
 Our Senior Pastor has raised all of his own kids here in worship and knows what its like to have little ones with noises and sounds and all.